 Guide to Milk for Babies & Toddlers

-In this Guide to Milk for Babies and Toddlers, you will find everything you need to know about milk for your child including, the benefits of milk, how and when to serve milk to your toddler, the deal with plant-based milks such as almond, soy, rice, oat and coconut milk, the difference between organic and non-organic milk, common frequently asked questions, plus tips on how to serve milk to your baby and toddler, and so much more!
+In this Guide to Milk for Babies and Toddlers, you will find everything you need to know about milk for your child, including the benefits of milk, how and when to serve milk to your toddler, the deal with plant-based milks such as almond, soy, rice, oat, and coconut milk, the difference between organic and non-organic milk, common frequently asked questions, plus tips on how to serve milk to your baby and toddler, and so much more!
 Great for babies 6 months – 2+ years.

-Milk for Babies
+Milk for Toddlers

 When it comes to hydration for babies, breastmilk or formula is all your baby needs until their first birthday.
 Once your baby is around 1 year, pediatricians suggest introducing whole cow’s milk.